Fuel Benefit Charge

 Fuel Benefit Charge Multiplier (FBCM)

-Electric Vehicle Charging - Currently no fuel benefit charge is due from an employee that utilises their employers facilities to charge their vehicle as HMRC does not regard electricity to be a fuel.
+Electric Vehicle Charging - Currently no fuel benefit charge is due from an employee that utilises their employers facilities to charge their vehicle.

 The car fuel benefit charge is reduced proportionately if any of the following occurs: